KSW-NewBalance/.github/profile/README.md

     - Sensors have similar accuracy to motion capture

 2. **Free from Environmental Constraints**
-    - Studies we've previously mentioned were limited to experiemental conditions indoors
+    - Studies we've previously mentioned were limited to experimental conditions indoors
     - In this study, all the experiments are conducted in an actual running environment

 3. **User-friendly**